Allegheny County, Pennsylvania: Major roadways

-For information about major state roads, see list of State Routes in Allegheny County, Pennsylvania and Allegheny County Belt System.
+For information about major state roads, see list of state routes in Allegheny County, Pennsylvania and Allegheny County Belt System.

 Parks and recreation

-There are two Pennsylvania state parks in Allegheny County.
-Point State Park is at the confluence of the Allegheny and Monongahela rivers in Downtown Pittsburgh, and Allegheny Islands State Park is in the Allegheny River in Harmar Township and is undeveloped as of August 2010.
+There are two Pennsylvania state parks located within Allegheny County.
+Point State Park occupies the confluence of the Allegheny and Monongahela rivers in Downtown Pittsburgh, while Allegheny Islands State Park consists of islands in the Allegheny River near Harmar Township, undeveloped as of August 2010.

-Pennsylvania State Game Lands Number 203 is also located in Allegheny County providing hunting and other activities.
+The county is also home to Pennsylvania State Game Lands Number 203, which provides opportunities for hunting and other outdoor activities.